Huang-Peilin-cn/DGraphormer-SleepNet/README.md

 # Graphormer-net

-StAGN: Spatial-Temporal Adaptive Graph Network via Constranstive Learning for Sleep Stage Classification, which is improved from MSTGCN.
+***, which is improved from StAGN(https://github.com/Chen-Junyang-cn/StAGN/tree/main).

 model_architecture